kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 | `AGE`                   | `AGE`                  |
 | `VERSION`               | `VERSION`              |

-TODO: consider if to add Machine deployment `AVAILABLE`, but we should find a way to differentiate from `AVAILABLE` replicas Stefan +1 to have AVAILABLE, not sure if we can have two columns with the same header
+TODO: consider if to add MachineDeployment `AVAILABLE`, but we should find a way to differentiate from `AVAILABLE` replicas Stefan +1 to have AVAILABLE, not sure if we can have two columns with the same header

 (*) visible only when using `kubectl get -o wide`